 Laboratory experience enhances a graduate's credentials for entry into permanent full-time employment.
 A number of Colorado employers preferentially hire candidates with a B.S. degree in Microbiology from Colorado State due to their solid academic preparation and research laboratory experience.

 Starting salaries with a B.S. degree in microbiology vary, depending on factors such as the applicant's experience, the type of position, and the location of the employer.
 Typically, salaries are highest for positions in private industry and in regions of the country with a higher cost of living.
 In Colorado, recent annual salaries for entry-level positions have ranged from about $30,000 to 45,000.
-(List of employers hiring Colorado State graduates with a B.S. in microbiology in the last five years.)
+See the list of employers who have hired Colorado State graduates with a B.S. in microbiology in the last five years.

 Microbiologists perform basic scientific research, often in the area of infectious disease.